 \textbf{Fact 3:} If $G = H \boxempty P_{n}$ for some graph $H$, then each edge from a $P_n$ fiber borders two $k$-gon faces, where $k \geq 4$.

 \textbf{Fact 4:} $2|E(G)| = \displaystyle\sum_{i=3}^{\infty} i f_i$. \\ \end{flushleft}

-Facts (1) and (2) are general facts about $2$-cell embeddings.
-Fact (3) follows from (2) and since any edge in a $P_n$ fiber is not contained in a $3$-cycle.
-Fact (4) follows from (2).
-This collection of facts will play an important role in ruling out potential toroidal embeddings of graphs in Section \ref{sec:K4P3} and Section \ref{sec:evidenceconjecture}.
+Facts 1 and 2 are general facts about $2$-cell embeddings.
+Fact 3 follows from Fact 2 and since any edge in a $P_n$ fiber is not contained in a $3$-cycle.
+Fact 4 follows from Fact 2.
+This collection of facts will play an important role in ruling out potential toroidal embeddings of graphs in Section \ref{sec:K4P3}.

 A graph $G'$ is a \textbf{minor} of $G$ if $G'$ can be obtained by a series of vertex deletions, edge deletions, or edge contractions on $G$.
-Another way to find a lower bound for the genus of a graph $G$ is by finding the genus (or lower bound on the genus) for a subgraph or minor $G$.
+Another way to find a lower bound for the genus of a graph $G$ is by finding the genus (or lower bound on the genus) for a subgraph or minor of $G$.
 Since we will be interested in Cartesian products of graphs in this paper, we first confirm that the product of minors from each factor results in a minor of the product.